 Thus, the greatest potential for energy and cost savings lies in the energy efficiency of buildings.

 EU support in the 2014-2020 programming period will provide financial support for the modernisation of buildings.
 National modernisation programmes for multi-family houses are underway to encourage investment with a really high cap rate to the potential investors.

-On the occasion of a subsidised business trip from 21 to 24 October 2019, German suppliers from the low-energy building sector: building materials, construction technology, air-conditioning technology (ventilation systems for residential and industrial areas), heating technology (heat exchangers, heating systems using renewable energies) and other building technology can get to know the Estonian and Lithuanian markets better and hold individual discussions with potential business partners in Estonia and Lithuania.
+On the occasion of a subsidised business trip from 21 to 24 October 2019, German suppliers from the low-energy building sector: building materials, construction technology, air-conditioning technology (ventilation systems for residential and industrial areas), heating technology (heat exchangers, Heating Services using renewable energies) and other building technology can get to know the Estonian and Lithuanian markets better and hold individual discussions with potential business partners in Estonia and Lithuania.

 The AHK business trip as part of the Energy Export Initiative is organised by the AHK Baltic States and Energiewaechter GmbH from Berlin on behalf of the Federal Ministry of Economics and Energy (BMWi) of Germany.